lbailey58/engr3/README.md

 ### Reflection
 During this asignment, I learned how to use the time.monotonic function as well as the photointerupter in circuitpython.
 This assignment was also useful for learning the digitalio library.
 One issue that I ran into was that my photoinerupter wasn't triggering.
+I enjoyed this assignment because it got me more familiar with circuitpython.

 ## The Hanger